TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

 .. function:: setLoggerClass(klass)

-   Tells the logging system to use the class *klass* when instantiating a logger.
+   Tells the logging system to use the kundi *klass* when instantiating a logger.
-   The class should define :meth:`__init__` such that only a name argument is required, and the :meth:`__init__` should call :meth:`Logger.__init__`.
+   The kundi should define :meth:`__init__` such that only a name argument is required, and the :meth:`__init__` should call :meth:`Logger.__init__`.
 This function is typically called before any loggers are instantiated by applications which need to use custom logger behavior.
 After this call, as at any other